aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The `arista.avd.batch_template`  Action Plugin performs templating of one template for multiple "items".

 Results are written to individual files named using format string passed to the plugin.
-Destiation file mode is hardcoded to 0o664.
+Destination file mode is hardcoded to 0o664.

 ```yaml
 options: